For More Information and photos about the 1st Battalion, 77th

 the 1970s.
 Currently, basketball and soccer are the main activities keeping the

+center in use.
 “Right now we have the champion

 basketball team in all of Iraq,” said Yaserh Al-Yasrriha, Wasit Provincial